snorkel-team/website/_use_cases/01_spam_tutorial.md

 ## 4. Combining Labeling Function Outputs with the Label Model

 This tutorial demonstrates just a handful of the types of LFs that one might write for this task.
-Many of these are no doubt suboptimal.
+One of the key goals of Snorkel is _not_ to replace the effort, creativity, and subject matter expertise required to come up with these labeling functions, but rather to make it faster to write them, since **in Snorkel the labeling functions are assumed to be noisy, i.e. innaccurate, overlapping, etc.**
-The strength of this approach, however, is that the LF abstraction provides a flexible interface for conveying a huge variety of supervision signals, and the `LabelModel` is able to denoise these signals, reducing the need for painstaking manual fine-tuning.
+Said another way: the LF abstraction provides a flexible interface for conveying a huge variety of supervision signals, and the `LabelModel` is able to denoise these signals, reducing the need for painstaking manual fine-tuning.

 ```python